 When planning the target architecture of a manual assembly work center, attention must be paid to the relevant quality gates in the assembly process and how this information is to be incorporated into the overall assessment of the work output.
-Furthermore, the selection of suitable plug-ins for communication with the individual control systems at the work centers finds its way into the target architecture.
+Furthermore, the selection of suitable plug-ins for communication with the individual control systems at the work centers needs to be incorprated into the target architecture.

 Author: Marc Fröschl (Product Owner)

 You want to learn more about the topic?
 As your contact person, I will be happy to answer any open questions you may have about our solutions.
 You can reach me at: Oliver.Hoffmann@forcam.com